-Scott A. GolderScott is a PhD candidate in Sociology at Cornell University, as well as a Data Scientist and Staff Sociologist at Context Relevant, a provider of predictive analytics and machine learning software.
+Scott A. GolderScott is a PhD candidate in Sociology at Cornell University, as well as a Data Scientist at Capital One Labs.

 Earlier he was a research scientist in the Social Computing Lab at HP Labs, a graduate student at the MIT Media Laboratory's Sociable Media Group, and an undergraduate at Harvard University, where he studied Linguistics and Computer Science.
 He has also been a research intern at Google, IBM and Microsoft.

 His work has been published in the journal Science, the Annual Review of Sociology, as well as top computer science conferences by the ACM and IEEE, and has been covered in media outlets such as MSNBC, The New York Times, The Washington Post and National Public Radio.

 Scott is an occasional commentator on internet and society-related issues, having appeared on Huffington Post Live [clip 1 | clip 2] and Al Jazeera English.
 He has also been profiled by LiveScience's "ScienceLives"